-2. Admission and Registration Department shall ensure that the submitted RPL application is prior to making any final recommendations, the concerned potential students should submit the requested information/documentations.
+2. Admission and Registration Department shall ensure that the submitted RPL application is form an ad-hoc committee for reviewing the submitted application.

-- 3. The submitted application and evidence will be forwarded to the concerned Dean who will - form an ad-hoc committee for reviewing the submitted application. - 4.
-If the concerned ad-hoc committee requires any further information and/or documentation
+The submitted application and evidence will be forwarded to the concerned Dean who will prior to making any final recommendations, the concerned potential students should submit the requested information/documentations.

+4. If the concerned ad-hoc committee requires any further information and/or documentation